 You can keep your choice of flowers very simple and this mantel decorating idea totally makes it work.
 One day I just combined some soft pink roses (Rosa New Dawn) with the yellow/green from Lady’s Mantle (Alchemilla Mollis).
 And it was just perfect.

 If you are lucky enough to have access to a garden this everyday mantel idea is indeed very frugal.
-But even with just one bunch of grocery store flowers you can totally make this work.
+But even with just one bunch of grocery store flowers you can totally rock this everyday mantel idea.

-For example when you are in the mood for some wild color in your life….
+For example when you are in the mood for some vibrant colors in your life….